Photo by Michael Maasen on Unsplash

 We begin each meeting with a hymn, prayer, catechism memory work, and recitation of poetry or Scripture.

-God's World and God's People: One of our main goals at Grace Heritage is to explore countries around the world from a global missions perspective.
-In God's World and God's People, students focus on one continent each year, exploring its geography, the cultures represented in several countries, and historical and modern missionaries to the region.
+God's People (1st-8th Grades): One of our main goals at Grace Heritage is to explore countries and cultures around the world from a global missions perspective.
+In God's People, students focus on one continent each year, exploring the cultures represented in several countries, as well as historical and modern missionaries to the region.

-Science (new for 2025-2026): Students in 1st-3rd grades will explore natural history using living nature books.
-Students in 4th grade and older will complete science experiments at co-op.
-They will be encouraged to complete one outside reading and narration at home, and come to class prepared to discuss their learning prior to completing the related experiment.
+Science (4th-8th Grades): Students in 4th grade and older complete science experiments at co-op.
+They are encouraged to complete one outside reading and narration at home, and come to class prepared to discuss their learning prior to completing the related experiment.

-Shakespeare (new for 2025-2026): Students in 4th grade and older will explore the works of Shakespeare through reading, narration, drama, and recitation.
+Shakespeare (4th-8th Grades): Students in 4th grade and older experience the works of Shakespeare through reading, narration, drama, and recitation.

-Latin (new for 2025-2026): Students in 4th grade and older will have the OPTION to come early and participate in a Latin class.
-This class will be held thirty minutes prior to the start of the regular co-op day.
-Homework will be required.
+Latin (4th-8th Grades): Students in 4th grade and older have the OPTION to come early and participate in a Latin class.
+This class is held thirty minutes prior to the start of the regular co-op day.
+Homework is required.

 Photo by Anna Kolosyuk on Unsplash

 School-age students complete a rotation of special studies in small groups.
 Rotation classes change yearly based on teacher preferences and student interests.
-Previous rotation classes have included art, sewing, paper sloyd, knot-tying, wood working, and folk dancing.
+Previous rotation classes have included art, sewing, paper sloyd, scouting, folk dancing, singing, and theater.

 Photo by Gautam Arora on Unsplash